aleshaleksey/fansys23/06-abilities.md

 **Special**:

 - "Tremor Sense" can be natural or supernatural.
+- Beings can be detected by a character with tremor sense if they are in range and not wholly separated by air or vacuum.
+Thus tremor sense does not help one to detect flying entities.
+- Beings detected by tremor sense normally do not benefit from concealment vis-a-vis the detecting character.
-- "Tremor Sense" allows you to localise an entity, however, for the sake of targeted ranged attacks you still have disadvantage.
+- "Tremor Sense" allows a character to localise an entity based on vibration, however, for the sake of targeted ranged attacks the detecting character still has disadvantage.
-- "Tremor Sense" bypasses conventional concealment, making eg. hiding behind a crate useless, but is almost useless against flying entities or those with no path shorter than the ability's range that can be drawn through solid/liquid medium.
+- It is still possible to gain concealment against tremor sense in environments with a lot of background vibrations, for example a site of heavy construction or industry, or a seismically active zone.

 ___
 #### Truesight I-V